Coronavirus latest: Germany bans meetings of more than two people | DW | 22.03.2020

 Updates in Universal Coordinated Time (UTC/GMT)

-16:43 German Chancellor Angela Merkel has addressed the nation and issued a ban on meetings of more than two people.
-Merkel warned that the new restrictions are rules, not recommendations.
-The police will make sure that they are adhered to.
+16:43 German Chancellor Angela Merkel has addressed the nation and issued new regulations including a ban on meetings of more than two people.

 16:30 United Arab Emirates' long-haul carrier Emirates has reversed its previous decision to suspend all passenger flights, saying it will suspend most passenger flights beginning Wednesday.
 The airline, which is backed by the government of Dubai, says it will maintain air cargo links to transport essential goods including medical supplies across the world.